 One of the themes that emerged from this focus group was that all four participants found the CHC online registration difficult to use.
 For example, all of them described feeling confused about whether a class was offered on-campus or online.
 Others needed more help navigating the site.
 Three focus group participants described their experiences:

 Commented [WKA29]: I think that this is the Perkin's survey.
 It helps Crafton get additional funding.
-I sent email to TESS to check on this to see if is working correctly.

 Commented [WKA30]: Each prospective student had problems using the online registration process.